Mercedes-Benz S-Class (C217): S 63 AMG

-Through the Mercedes-AMG sub-brand, the second S-Class coupé model launched is the S 63 AMG.
+Through the Mercedes-AMG sub-brand, the second S-Class coupé model launched was the S 63 AMG.
 Featuring a 5.5L turbocharged V8, the S 63 is the performance model V8 within the S-Class lineup.
-Like the S 500, the S 63 is offered with rear-wheel drive or all-wheel drive, though with only all-wheel drive (without Magic Body Control) in the United States.
+Like the S 500, the S 63 was offered with rear-wheel drive or all-wheel drive, though with only all-wheel drive (without Magic Body Control) in the United States.

 S 65 AMG

-The S 65 AMG is currently the top-of-the-line S-Class coupé model.
+The S 65 AMG was the top-of-the-line S-Class coupé model.
 It features a 6.0L turbocharged V12 Mercedes-Benz M279 engine paired with a 7G-Tronic automatic transmission.
-The V12 model is available only with rear-wheel drive (4MATIC not available).
+The V12 model was available only with rear-wheel drive (4MATIC not available).

 Convertible

 The convertible version of the S-Class (codenamed A217), which was unveiled at the International Motor Show Germany in 2015, has many lightweight reinforcements such that its driving style is similar to that of the coupé version.
 Safety is maintained by a roll-over system, which is pyrotechnically actuated behind the rear passengers if required.

-It is the first luxury 4-seater open Mercedes since 1971.
+It is the first factory produced 4-seater convertible S-Class Mercedes since 1971.

 Maybach S 650 Cabriolet

-Based on the convertible version of the AMG S 65, the Maybach S 650 Cabriolet will be produced in a limited run of 300 units, each priced at $335,000, or €273,000 without tax.
+Based on the convertible version of the AMG S 65, the Maybach S 650 Cabriolet was produced in a limited run of 300 units, each priced at $335,000, or €273,000 without tax.